<dependency>

 framework, but curated for Log4j-specific needs.

-In a nutshell, you annotate your classes with @Plugin
+In a nutshell, you annotate your classes with @Plugin and their (static)

-.
+creator methods with @PluginFactory.
 Last, you inform the Log4j plugin system

 to discover these custom classes.
 This can be done either using packages